You'll love this baked pollock with a crispy topping - it's a delicious recipe that only requires a few minutes of hands-on time.

 Brush the olive oil over the top and sides of the fillets.

 In a small bowl, mix the sea salt, garlic powder, Italian seasoning, onion powder, and ground black pepper.
-Sprinkle half the mixture of the fillets.
+Sprinkle half the mixture on the pollock filets.

 In a medium bowl, mix together the panko breadcrumbs, parmesan cheese, and the remaining spices.